LaGGgggg/Ask-and-answer/README.md

 comments (Their data is similar to the question data.), as well as a field for creating them (There is a uniqueness check, points are awarded for creating a comment.).
 You can like the question and comments (you can remove the like by pressing the button again.), this is done with ajax.
+(The Like button can only be seen by authorized users.)
 #### [view_question.html](templates/home_page_app/view_question.html)
 ![](https://github.com/LaGGgggg/Ask-and-answer/blob/main/site_screens/view_question.png)